12 Best shared inbox software worth considering in 2026

 1. Hiver

-Before I get into the details, a quick disclaimer: although I work for Hiver, I’ll review it using the exact same criteria and structure as every other tool on this list.
-I’ll try my best to be transparent about where it leads and where it falls short.
+Quick disclaimer: I work for Hiver.
+I’ve reviewed it using the exact same criteria and structure as every other tool on this list.

 Pros:

-- AI included on every paid plan without add-on fees
+• AI on every paid plan, no add-on fees

 Cons: